-Upper leather, suede, Schoeller Keprotec, Lorica synthetic leather; lining Gore-Tex Sierra
+Upper leather, suede, Schoeller Keprotec, Lorica synthetic leather; Gore-Tex Sierra waterproof lining

 Sole Vibram Granito